metacpan/metacpan-cpan-extracted/distros/T/Test-Vars/README.md

 # MECHANISM

-`Test::Vars` is similar to a part of `Test::Perl::Critic`,but the mechanism is different.
+`Test::Vars` is similar to a part of `Test::Perl::Critic`, but the mechanism is different.

 While `Perl::Critic`, the backend of `Test::Perl::Critic`, scans the source